Back to Vocabulary

 Specific narratives

 From a policy-centred perspective, Schlager (2007) explains that a framework provides a foundational process for enquiry.
-However, by their very nature, frameworks cannot explain or predict outcomes.
+However, given their very nature, frameworks cannot explain or predict outcomes.
 Their purpose is to provide a "metatheoretical" language for comparing and distinguishing between theories.
 McGinnis and Ostrom (2014) share the same view, adding that the purpose of a framework is to organise, diagnose and prescribe the elements of a particular phenomenon.
 From a socio-ecological perspective, however, Binder et al. (2013) clarify that the purpose of a framework is to establish a common language and provide guidance to achieve sustainable development goals.
 Although their objectives, backgrounds and applications differ considerably, it is important to distinguish between frameworks that address socio-ecological perspectives.
 Pulver et al. (2018) add that within the environmental realm, frameworks help scholars and practitioners analyse the complex, non-linear interdependencies that characterise the interactions between biophysical and social domains.
 They also aid in navigating new epistemological, ontological, analytical and practical horizons for integrating knowledge for sustainability solutions.

 From a social studies-oriented viewpoint, Cox et al. (2016) explain that frameworks define conceptual objects and their non-causal relationships.
 In architectural design, a framework is a structured approach that provides guidance and support for the study design process (Cox et al., 2016).
 From an architectural perspective, a framework helps architects create continuous connections between architectural elements and events and reveal the architectural context's complexity.
 Eilouti (2018) states that a framework nature in architecture is to systematically initiates concept generation, approaches, design problem-solving, and stimulates innovative ideas.
 Mollinga (2008) further adds that frameworks are comprehensive tools that enable connections between different levels of knowledge.